I must give you a peek into my mind to know why this is important.

 The beginning of this journey means forming a sankalpa i.e. the solemn will and determination to create a fulfilling life for ourselves.
 Often this comes about when there exists a deep feeling of dissatisfaction with the way things are.
 Too many people live quiet lives of dissatisfaction trying to find true joy outside of themselves by occupying their time with a myriad activities or building a bank balance and then wonder why they feel lost in life or an empty hole inside themselves after all the years of jumping from one shiny object to another.
 If this sounds like you, don’t be disappointed.
 This is many of us.
 And even as it is, this is perfect.
 For all of this has led to the creation of the ‘fire’ necessary for our further awakening.
 When the necessary ‘fire’ exists within and we become determined, we can channel that determination to train our mind.
 Until then, it’s difficult to wake up on time to exercise, to bring discipline into our diet towards better health and to instill the rigor needed to discover, build and live our dreams.

 The road to greatness starts with getting more familiar with your own mind and then learning how to make it work for you, not the other way around!
 We must question the very essence of who we are, everything we do and why we do it.
 We must be true to ourselves.
 We must identify our subconscious beliefs and behaviors.
 We must eliminate life inhibiting habits and instead, instill the beginning of life amplifying habits so that we can use the mind as it was meant to be — an incredibly powerful tool to help us live our lives to OUR fullest and truest expression.
-If we truly wish to live a life full of joy and happiness, a life that is magical beyond all bounds, we must learn to conquer our minds.
+If we truly wish to live a life full of joy and happiness, a life that is magical beyond all bounds, we must become friends with our own minds.